offfahad/keras_syntax_basics/README.md

-# Price Pridiction Using ANN
+# Price Pridiction Using ANNs
 Basic ANN model which predicts price against two features.
 Best way to start your journey with Deep Learning.